kaazing/ios.client/README.md

 0. Go to the cloned directory: ```cd gateway.client.ios```
 0. Build the project: ```mvn clean install```

-# Running this Project

-0. Integrate this component in gateway.distribution by updating the version in gateway.distribution's pom
-0. Build the corresponding gateway.distribution and use it for application development

 # Learning How to Develop Client Applications

 Learn to develop RFC-6455 based [iOS client applications](http://kaazing.org/documentaton/5.0/dev-ios/o_dev_ios.html).